donno2048/Anti-Wallis/README.md

 This repo is meant to show how horrible the Wallis function is and to ask every developer in the world to demolish it.

+I implemented a better function to calculate pi, the code in the repo is running the function, and comparing it to the Wallis function.

 ## Usage

 ###### Instead of going through all this trouble you can just view the [Online Demo](https://replit.com/@donno2048/Anti-wallis) (press the "Run" button if needed)